WiIIiam278/HuskTowns/docs/Town-Advancements.md

-The Town Advancements feature provides a fun way of both teaching your players how to use HuskTowns as well as provide engaging challenges to keep growing them.
+The Town Advancements feature provides a fun way of both teaching your players how to use HuskTowns and provide engaging challenges to keep growing them.
 Town advancements can be customized through the `advancements.json` file, located in `/plugins/HuskTowns/`.

 ## List of advancements
 |                                                                    Icon                                                                    | Name                                           | Description                                       | Unlocks                                                                                  |